 But as an Olympic year prepares to dawn, the tale of Ireland’s boxing medallists at the Games is worth knowing.
-As a horde of current boxers prepare to fight for more Irish medals in Tokyo, it is these fighters’ footsteps in which they will follow.
-Fifteen fighters, 16 Olympic medals, and one production line of pugilistic brilliance that has firmly established this little island as a genuine global heavyweight.
+As a horde of current boxers prepare to fight for more Irish medals in Paris, it is these fighters’ footsteps in which they will follow.
+Seventeen fighters, 18 Olympic medals, and one production line of pugilistic brilliance that has firmly established this little island as a genuine global heavyweight.

 Silver, men’s bantamweight, 1952, Helsinki